Loading

 3. Make sure this is not a “throw away” property that the owner does not have a problem with losing!

 Armed with this information your next decision is just how far to go in the collection and mechanic’s lien process.
 Mechanic’s liens expire or as the attorneys say “become stale” after a certain time period… you can’t place a lien on the property forever and you can’t place the same lien again after it becomes stale!
 In California, for example, a mechanic’s lien is “good” for 90 days.
 You have 90 days to file a lawsuit.
 Once a lawsuit is filed the mechanic’s lien will remain in effect until the lawsuit is decided in court.
-This timeline varies from state to state but in California, you have 90 days after a mechanic’s lien is filed to decide if the circumstances are worth the expense of a lawsuit.
+This timeline varies from state to state but in California, you generally have 90 days after a mechanic’s lien is filed to decide if the circumstances are worth the expense of a lawsuit.
 So, you ask, in many cases why bother with a mechanic’s lien?

 Filing a mechanic’s lien in most states is easy to do and makes sense in many cases regardless of whether you plan on pursuing a lawsuit to foreclose or not.
 Why... because mechanic’s liens RARELY go to a lawsuit unless other issues are involved such as a claim of poor workmanship.
 Would you want to lose a valuable property to foreclosure if there was another way?
 Of course not and so it goes in most cases.
 When the mechanic’s lien is filed, the property owner is usually eager to resolve the issue without adding legal fees to the money that is already owed.